-Financial advisor J. Whit Story of Colony Financial in Fitzgerald, GA has recently joined Summit Brokerage Services, Inc., the #1 Independent Broker-Dealer in the Country*.
+Financial advisors William Buehler and Jordan Berryhill of Buehler & Berryhill Financial Partners in Henrico, VA, have recently joined Summit Brokerage Services, Inc., the #1 Independent Broker-Dealer in the Country*.
 Continue reading “Summit Brokerage Services Welcomes New Advisor” »

 Do you know what your clients want or expect from you?A survey on client views, sponsored by the CFA Institute and entitled “The CFA Institute & Edelman Investor Trust Survey”, asked respondents which of the following factors were the most important to them in selecting an investment manager: Continue reading “Price is Only an Issue in the Absence of Value” »